 - Anthropic’s Claude 3 Opus: Known for its impressive 200,000-token context window, Opus excels at processing lengthy documents and maintaining context over extended dialogues.

 - Google’s Gemini 1.5 Pro: This model boasts a context window of up to 1 million tokens, allowing for analysis of extensive codebases or hours of video content.
-Its ability to handle such a vast amount of information is a significant leap.
+Its ability to handle such a vast amount of information is a significant leap in AI model context window sizes 2025.

 - OpenAI’s GPT-4 Turbo: Offers a 128,000-token context window, a substantial increase over previous versions, enhancing its ability to handle complex prompts and longer conversations.

-These models represent the forefront of what’s achievable, and their performance is a key focus of any LLM context window comparison.
+These models represent the forefront of what’s achievable, and their performance is a key focus of any LLM context window comparison and ai models context window comparison.

 The open-source community is also contributing significantly to the large context window space.